karimarttila/karimarttila.github.io/_posts/2017-02-16-how-to-create-and-manage-resources-in-amazon-web-services-infrastructure.md

 *Example Terraform Script to Create AWS Resources.*

-We continue our AWS related blog series that we started in our first article "[**Use AWS Services as Building Blocks to Implement Your Enterprise System**](https://medium.com/tieto-developers/use-aws-services-as-building-blocks-to-implement-your-enterprise-system-598676a0ee49#.86dk7lu31)" .
+We continue our AWS related blog series that we started in our first article [Use AWS services as building blocks to implement your enterprise system]({% post_url 2017-01-27-aws-services-as-building-blocks-to-your-enterprise-system %}) .
 In this new article we talk about our experiences regarding how to create and manage resources in AWS.

 ### Introduction